abhijeet1069/DBMS/ebook/notes/relational_model.md

 - Candiate key : A field or combination of fields that could serve as a primary key.
 - Primary key : A field or combination of fields that uniquely identifies each record in a table.
 It cannot contain NULL values.
 Each table can have only 1 primary key.
 These are underlined.
+- Foreign key : Foreign key is used to enfore referential integrity constraint, meaning it ensures that the value in the foreign key column corresponds to a valid value in the referenced table.
+                Or simply don't make an abandoned child.
+And don't add an unknown child element into a table.

 ![univerisity-db-schema](./img/university-db-schema.png)